jacquietran/coding-blog/content/post/2017-10-01-my-coding-origin-story.md

 I often get asked questions about how long I've been coding for, how I got started, whether I have completed any formal studies in programming / computer science, and so on.
 The reality is that my path is far from linear.
 Most of what I've learned to date has been more opportunistic than strategic, curiosity-driven rather than being part of a master plan to acquire professional skills for the workplace.
 To illustrate, it might help to go back to the beginning, to tell my coding origin story...

+*TL;DR I am a massive nerd and have been coding in some form since primary school.*

 ## Kid-coder

 My first foray into programming was in the late 1990s.
 These were heady times; public access to the internet was just becoming a thing, yet the security protections on school and business computers were remarkably poor.
 I began learning to code when I figured out how to access the MS-DOS prompt on my primary school's computer to change settings at my leisure.